cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-4.md

 It wouldn't be a big stretch to say that this is the simplest route of the bunch.

-First step is to get the ID from the route parameters:
+The first step is to get the ID from the route parameters:

 ```javascript
 // Delete bike if it exists